 So, how does visual UGC help solve these common return issues – particularly item fit?

-User-generated content is so important to online retailers because as much as 70 percent of customers check reviews or ratings before making their final purchase.
+User Generated Content is so important to online retailers because as much as 70 percent of customers check reviews or ratings before making their final purchase.

 UGC reduces eCommerce returns because it helps customers buy the correct product (in the correct size) to begin with.

-Now, let’s talk about visual UGC.
+Now, let’s talk more specifically about Visual UGC

 It’s easy to understand how user reviews can help us pick the right size shirt.
-But, what about user-generated images, like those on Instagram?
+But, what about User Generated images, like those on Instagram?
 How can they help reduce return rates?

 It’s simple, really: high-quality product photos drive sales.
 Here’s an example from Meller.

-With user-generated photos, your customers get to see tons of high-quality product photography on different body types and from different people.
+With User Generated photos, your customers get to see tons of high-quality product photography on different body types and from different people.

 In essence: Visual UGC reduces return rates by helping people choose the right product before they buy.